 Baldwin operates in the musical instruments industry.
 The principal targets for the Company’s acoustic and electronic pianos are families with children aged 6 to 12, young adults, and educational institutions.
 The Company competes with a number of domestic and foreign acoustic piano manufacturers based on price relative to tone quality, performance characteristics, styling, finish options and electronic enhancement options.
 In the U.S. the piano category has averaged approximately 5% growth over the past three years.

-Nevertheless, average growth of acoustic pianos in the past three years has been stronger than the previous three years primarily due to:
+Nevertheless, the average growth of acoustic pianos in the past three years has been stronger than the previous three years primarily due to:

 - Strong domestic economy.